1. Purpose and Scope

 4. Cookie Policy

-To make the Highwire website work properly, small data files called cookies are sometimes placed on a Visitor or User’s device.
+To make the Highwire website work properly, small data files called cookies are sometimes placed on a visitor's or user’s device.
 These cookies are stored in text files on a device so that the preferences of a Visitor or User (such as language, font size, login, and other display preferences) are “remembered” when the Highwire website is subsequently loaded in a browser.
-This common practice does not in any way minimize Highwire’s commitment to maintaining the highest standards for the security and protection of a customers’ information.
-Like most websites, Highwire uses cookies to help ensure a consistent and efficient experience for Visitors and Users, and to perform essential functions such as allowing enrolled users to register and remain logged in.
+This common practice does not in any way minimize Highwire’s commitment to maintaining the highest standards for the security and protection of a customer’s information.
+Like most websites, Highwire uses cookies to help ensure a consistent and efficient experience for visitors and users, and to perform essential functions such as allowing enrolled users to register and remain logged in.

-Visitors and Users can block any cookies from any website through their browser settings.
+In addition, visitors and users can block any cookies from any website through their browser settings.
 Note that the procedures for changing settings and cookies differ from browser to browser.
 For more information about how to disable cookies for the top browsers, please refer to the instructions on their respective websites:

 5. Data Collection

-Contracting Partner end user data that is collected as part of enrollment in the Highwire Application that is categorized as Personal Data or Personally Identifiable Information (PII) includes user full name, title, business email, and business phone number.
-Contracting Partner Users of the Highwire Inspect module may also opt to provide their business cell phone number in order to receive alerts regarding inspection findings.
-This personal end user data is required as part of an enrolled client’s interaction and use of the Highwire application to allow users to set up secure accounts and to receive messages and alerts from the system.
+Contractor data that is collected as part of enrollment in the Highwire application, which may be categorized as Personal Data or Personally Identifiable Information (PII), includes user's full name, title, and business email.
+Contractor users of Highwire Inspection may also opt to provide their business cell phone number to receive real-time alerts regarding inspection findings.
+This personal data is required as part of an enrolled contractor’s interaction and use of the Highwire application to allow users to set up secure accounts and to receive messages and alerts from the system.

-Additional information that is input and/or uploaded by the Contracting Partner as part of their use of the Highwire software may include, but is not limited to, trades performed, scope of services, geographic service areas, labor composition, safety policies/procedures/metrics, certificates of insurance, and financial statements.
+Additional information that is input and/or uploaded by a contractor as part of their use of the Highwire software may include, but is not limited to, trades performed, scope of services, geographic service areas, labor composition, safety policies/procedures/metrics, certificates of insurance, and financial statements.

-No detailed safety or financial information will be shared with a Hiring Partner unless/until a Contracting Partner explicitly designates that Hiring Partner as an Authorized Recipient within the Highwire application.
-However, limited public information (e.g., company or entity name, trade(s), scope of services, geographic service areas) is provided to all Hiring Partners in the Highwire application, which allows Hiring Partners to extend bid invitations to any Contracting Partner enrolled in the Highwire application.
+No detailed safety or financial information will be shared with a client unless/until a contractor explicitly designates that client as an Authorized Recipient within the Highwire application.
+However, limited public information (e.g., company or entity name, trade(s), scope of services, geographic service areas) is provided to all clients in the Highwire application, which allows clients to extend bid invitations to any contractor enrolled in the Highwire application.

 6. Data Use

-• For users of the Highwire System, Highwire processes data solely for the purposes defined in the Client Software License and Services Agreement and/or the Subcontractor Participation Agreement and utilizes Amazon Web Services for all of our cloud computing as described in Section 7 below;
+For users of the Highwire application, Highwire processes data solely for the purposes defined in the Client Software License and Services Agreement and/or the Contractor Participation Agreement and utilizes Amazon Web Services for all of our cloud computing as described in Section 7 below.

 7. Data Processing

-As noted above, Highwire uses Personal Data solely for the purposes defined in the Client Software License and Services Agreement and/or the Subcontractor Participation Agreement.
-In addition, Highwire contracts with Amazon Web Services, a leader in cloud technology, to create a logically isolated section of AWS where we can create a Virtual Private Cloud (VPC) for our system.
-While AWS falls outside the scope of Highwire’s ISMS, one of the reasons for choosing AWS was their own certification under ISO/IEC 27001:2013.
-Specifically, AWS was issued Certificate #2013-009 on 11/18/10, which was updated and re-issued on 5/23/23.
+Highwire contracts with Amazon Web Services, a leader in cloud technology, to create a logically isolated section of AWS where we can create a Virtual Private Cloud (VPC) for our application.
+While AWS falls outside the scope of Highwire’s ISMS, one of the reasons for choosing AWS was their own certification under ISO/IEC 27001:2022.
+Specifically, AWS was issued Certificate #2013-009, which was most recently updated and reissued on 11/30/25.

 In addition, as part of our agreement with AWS, we are a party to their Data Processing Addendum (DPA).
-This is a critical component of our commitment to data security and privacy because Amazon’s DPA is fully compliant and meets all of the requirements of the General Data Protection Regulation (GDPR), the EU-US and SWISS-US Privacy Shield Frameworks, and the California Consumer Protection Act.
+This is a critical component of our commitment to data security and privacy because Amazon’s DPA is fully compliant and meets all of the requirements of the General Data Protection Regulation (GDPR), the EU-US and SWISS-US Data Privacy Frameworks (DPF) and UK Extension to the EU-U.S. DPF, and the California Consumer Protection Act.
 Our DPA with AWS provides us with assurance on important data security requirements, including but not limited to:

 8. Data Transfers